 Eye conditions become more common as we age and it’s all in your family history!

-Our family history of eye health helps us know what to keep an eye out for.
+Your family history of eye health helps you know what to keep an eye out for.

 For example, ethnicity is an important part of your family history as it affects your risk of certain eye conditions.